 ☑ - The time given for effluent limitations of this permit listed under Interim Effluent Limitation and Final Effluent Limitations were established in accordance with [10 CSR 20-7.031(11)].
-The facility has been given a four year schedule of compliance to meet final effluent limits for Ammonia and E. coli.
-The four (4) year schedule of compliance allowed for this facility should provide adequate time to evaluate operations, obtain an engineering report, obtain a construction permit and implement upgrades required to meet final effluent limitations for ammonia and E. coli.
+The facility has been given a schedule of compliance to meet final effluent limits for ammonia and E. coli.
+The five (5) year schedule of compliance allowed for this facility should provide adequate time to evaluate operations, obtain an engineering report, obtain a construction permit and implement upgrades required to meet effluent limits.
+Please see the Cost Analysis for Compliance attached as an appendix to the permit for further detail on how this has impacted this SOC.